dzfinch/dzfinch/README.md

 - **GEOG 413: Remote Sensing of the Environment** – image classification, spectral indices, and change detection
 - **GEOG 314: Introduction to Uncrewed Aerial Systems** – flight safety, FAA regulations, and ASPRS-standard mapping workflows

----

 ## 🧶 Plaknit

-**Plaknit** (Planet + Knit) is an open-source framework for stitching Planet strips, UAV tiles, and other raster sources into analysis-ready mosaics.
+**Plaknit** (Planet + Knit) is an open-source framework for stitching PlanetScope strips into analysis-ready mosaics.

 - Designed for both local and HPC environments
 - In-memory masking and compositing using OTB + GDAL